shawes/ang-moh-in-the-east/_drafts/kembangan-fish-soup.md

 Did get exactly what I ordered.

 Soup is spicy with assam tang.
+Too spicy.

+Like the spiciest Tom yum you have ever had

+I can handle my chilli.
+But this really pushed my limits

 Fish is very nice - sea bass
 A lot of pieces of fish